vick998/Project_1/wiki/entries/PHP.md

-PHP is a cool programming language.
+PHP is a cool programming lanuage.